morenocantoj/status-api/README.md

 # status-api
-Worker to check servers status
+Worker to check servers status with Python 3.7